Amsterdam/3DAmsterdam/docs/GeneratingTileAssets.md

 - Trees
 - Terrain

-Because our municipality folder is created as a copy from the 3DAmsterdam folder there are already a few scenes in our <YourMunicipality>/Scenes/DataGeneration/ folder.
+Because our municipality folder is created as a copy from the 3DAmsterdam folder there are already a few scenes in our *YourMunicipality*/Scenes/DataGeneration/ folder.
 These scenes are made to import different source files and generate unity .asset files when pressing 'Play' in the unity editor.

 We will alter these scenes so they generate the files for our new municipality, starting with the Buildings:

 ## Buildings

-Open up the <YourMunicipality>/Scenes/DataGeneration/GenerateBuildingTilesFromOBJ.scene
+Open up the *YourMunicipality*/Scenes/DataGeneration/GenerateBuildingTilesFromOBJ.scene

 You will see that it contains a ApplicationConfiguration object.
 Make sure the script points to the same config file we created in [getting started](gettingstarted.md), and save the scene.

-Next you see that there are 3 objects in the scene with a Bag3DObjImporter script on it for different LOD levels.
-These practically do the same thing but use different source files, so as an example we will start with just one LOD level.
+Next you see that there are 3 objects in the scene with a Bag3DObjImporter script on it for different LODs(Level of detail).
+These practically do the same thing but use different LOD source files, so as an example we will start with generating LOD level 2.2.

 ![BuildingImporter](images/Bag3DObjImporter.png)

-Remove the two that are disabled, and select the remaining active BAG3DObjImportBuildings2.2 object so we can start setting the parameters:
+Remove the two that are disabled, and select the remaining active BAG3DObjImportBuildings2.2 object so we can start setting the parameters of the import script:

 | Field name                                | Field explanation                                            |
 | ----------------------------------------- | ------------------------------------------------------------ |